-An asylum application will be declared inadmissible where the applicant: 129
+During 2020 the policy declared that an asylum application was to be declared inadmissible where the applicant:134

 - 1. Has been granted refugee status in another EU Member State; - 2.
 Comes from a First Country of Asylum; - 3.
 Comes from a Safe Third Country; - 4.
 Has been granted a status equivalent to refugee status in the UK; or - 5.
 Is allowed to remain in the UK and is protected from refoulement pending the outcome of a safe third country procedure.